wenqingyu/chronology/README.md

 # Chronology of my tech career

-This file file serves as your book's preface, a great place to describe your book's content and ideas. sdfs
+This file file serves as your book's preface, a great place to describe your book's content and ideas. sdfsssdf